-Our team at Moore Physical Therapy can set up a plan to help you isolate source of your pain and build the muscle strength you need to solve the problem in the long term.
-In order to help you find long term pain relief we will use:
+Our team at Moore Physical Therapy can set up a plan to help you isolate the source of your pain and build the muscle strength you need to solve the problem in the long term.
+In order to help you find long-term pain relief we will use:

 Passive physical therapy techniques are noninvasive and promote relaxation by reducing pain and inflammation.
 Some of these techniques are:

 - Ice packs

 Active therapy is more hands-on, but isn’t strenuous.
 Active therapy is used to work with the problem of soft tissues to promote strength and endurance.
 Some examples of these techniques are: